What is elephantiasis?

-It can cause severe and extensive swelling of the lower limbs (lymphedema), which can be accompanied by painful episodes of fever.
-People with lymphedema are prone to bacterial infections that can lead to a mobility-limiting condition where the skin thickens and hardens (elephantiasis).
-In men, lymphatic filariasis can also result in the swelling of the scrotum (hydrocele).
+The disease can cause severe and extensive swelling of the lower limbs (lymphedema), which can be accompanied by painful episodes of fever.
+People with lymphedema are prone to bacterial infections that can lead to a mobility-limiting condition where the skin thickens and hardens.
+In men, elephantiasis can also result in the swelling of the scrotum (hydrocele).

-The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including lymphatic filariasis.
+The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including elephantiasis.